Money in the Bank (2012): Preliminary matches

-The actual pay-per-view opened with the Money in the Bank Ladder Match for a World Heavyweight Championship contract involving Damien Sandow, Tensai, Intercontinental Champion Christian, United States Champion Santino Marella, Tyson Kidd, Dolph Ziggler, Cody Rhodes and Sin Cara.
+The actual pay-per-view opened with the Money in the Bank ladder match for a World Heavyweight Championship contract involving Damien Sandow, Tensai, Intercontinental Champion Christian, United States Champion Santino Marella, Tyson Kidd, Dolph Ziggler, Cody Rhodes, and Sin Cara.
 In the end, Christian attempted to retrieve the briefcase, but Ziggler struck Christian with a ladder, causing Christian to fall off the ladder, and retrieved the briefcase.

 Then, The Miz returned and announced his entry in the WWE Championship Money in the Bank ladder match.

 Next, Sheamus defended the World Heavyweight Championship against Alberto Del Rio.
 During the match, Del Rio repeatedly targeted Sheamus' left shoulder after Sheamus collided with the ring post.
 In the end, Sheamus was able to execute White Noise and a Brogue Kick to retain the title.
 After the match, Del Rio and his ring announcer Ricardo Rodriguez attacked Sheamus.
 Dolph Ziggler, who won the Money In The Bank earlier that night, attempted to cash it in until a distraction by Del Rio.
 Sheamus would give Ziggler a Brogue Kick and leave with the World Heavyweight Championship, as the match never got started.

-After that, The Prime Time Players faced Primo & Epico.
+After that, The Prime Time Players (Darren Young and Titus O'Neil) faced Primo & Epico.
 WWE Tag Team Champions Kofi Kingston and R-Truth were at ringside providing commentary for the match.
 Primo pinned Young with a roll up for the win.